randeeps25/vibenest/README.md

 It then recommends five songs from a small built-in catalog, optionally giving priority to the user's preferred genre.
 Each result includes Spotify and YouTube search links.

-## Why this is a good student project

-- Uses Python in a real website
-- Easy enough to explain in an interview
-- No paid API or API key required
-- Includes text processing, recommendation logic, Flask, HTML and CSS
-- Easy to extend later with a real ML emotion classifier or Spotify API
-- Can be hosted publicly on Render

 ## Project structure

 ```text